admarty/Alioth_Wrt/README.md

-# Bifr0st Kernel
+# Openwrt Kernel
-A customized kernel for Alioth devices with NetHunter support.
+A customized kernel for Alioth devices with Openwrt and NetHunter support.

 ## How to compile